aryamane20/product-recommendation/README.md

 # product-recommendation & User Segmentation for E-Commerce

-This project simulates a personalized product recommendation system and user behavior analysis for a niche e-commerce platform (e.g., Amazon-style) using **Python, Tableau, and KMeans clustering**.
+This project simulates a personalized product recommendation system and user behavior analysis for a niche e-commerce platform using **Python, Tableau, and KMeans clustering**.
 It demonstrates the end-to-end pipeline from **data generation**, **exploratory analysis**, **clustering**, to **recommendation logic** — packaged with intuitive Tableau dashboards.

 ##  Objective